JazzyFierce/base-conversion-tool/README.md

 -dec_to_any_v1 changed to only be precise to 15 digits.
 This is not ideal, but keeps the program from entering an infinite calculation loop.
 Rounding is considered

+-Added functionality for converting to bases above 36